Mektoub, My Love: Intermezzo: Controversy

 The film featured a 13-minute unsimulated sex scene where actress Ophélie Bau receives oral sex from actor Roméo de Lacour and is brought to orgasm.
 Shortly before the film premiered at Cannes a report broke that Kechiche pressured the actors involved to consume alcohol to finish the scene despite their reluctance to do so.
 Bau attended the premiere of the film but left before the screening and did not attend a press conference for the film.
-In 2020 she revealed that she refused to attend the screening because she had requested Kechiche allow her to view the sex scene in question at a private screening before the film was publicly shown, a request which he denied.
+In 2020, she revealed that she refused to attend the screening, because she had requested Kechiche to allow her to view the sex scene in question at a private screening before the film was publicly shown, a request which he denied.

-Potential sequel
+Sequels

-A third and final entry had reportedly finished production, however Kechiche's production company became financially insolvent calling into question his ability to complete the film, leaving it stuck in the post-production phase.
+As of 2020 Mektoub, My Love: Canto Due, a third entry had reportedly finished production, however Kechiche's production company became financially insolvent leaving it stuck in the post-production phase for six years.
+It finally had its world premiere at the main competition of the 78th Locarno Film Festival in 2025.

+A fourth planned final entry Mektoub My Love: Canto Tre was canceled.